-POSist: What kind of problems and challenges you faced at initial stage?
+What kind of problems and challenges did you face at initial stage?
 How did you overcome them?

 As with any startup, I too faced my fair share of challenges in terms of setting up the business, spreading the word, catering to different kind of customers and slowly and steadily gained confidence in taking decisions as I learned from my mistakes.
 I got married within a few months of me starting my bakery and I guess the major challenge for me was setting up my kitchen all over again and getting used to a whole new environment.

-Arsheen: Though the initial investment required to get started as a home baker is minimal, if you are dealing in customized creations the expenditure is mostly on good quality hardware.
+Arsheen Jain: Though the initial investment required to get started as a home baker is minimal, if you are dealing with customized creations the expenditure is mostly on good quality hardware.
 One does need to invest in ovens, kitchen aids and basic baking equipment and setting up initially can cost anywhere between Rs 1 lakh to Rs 3 lakh.

-POSist: What are the essential equipment required in Bakery?
-Which is the most expensive equipment in bakery?
+What are the essential equipment required in Bakery?
+Which is the most expensive equipment in a bakery?

-Arsheen: The partial list of the essentials that one must definitely procure while settings up a bakery are: industrial sized oven, mixer, weighing scales, chillers, food display counters, cash register etc. Also, you need to get as many quotations from suppliers as you can.
+Arsheen Jain: The partial list of the essentials that one must definitely procure while settings up a bakery are: industrial-sized oven, mixer, weighing scales, chillers, food display counters, cash register etc. Also, you need to get as many quotations from suppliers as you can.
 This will enable you to select the best deals.

 For me the priority was to invest in a good commercial mixer since bakery has a lot to do with sugar and dough which has to be blended perfectly, you need to have the best in class mixers which can help you to blend this mixture to perfection.
 A good quality Kitchen aid mixer can easily be bought in a price range of Rs 40-50,000.
 Of course, this cost goes up according to the size of the mixer.

-POSist: What is the USP of your Bakery?
+What is the USP of your Twisted Bakery?
 Who is your target customer?

-Arsheen: My main aim behind Twisted Bakery was to offer more to customers in terms of flavors and concepts than just making customized cake designs.
-Our USP lies in creating unique flavor combinations.
-I am a huge fan of Heston Blumenthal and I greatly admire the way he plays and experiments with flavors.
+Arsheen Jain: My main aim behind Twisted Bakery was to offer more to customers in terms of flavours and concepts than just making customized cake designs.
+Our USP lies in creating unique flavour combinations.
+I am a huge fan of Heston Blumenthal and I greatly admire the way he plays and experiments with flavours.

-Arsheen: Be passionate about the core business of what you are entering into and do not give up easily.
-Setting up any startup is not an easy task and the bakery business will have its high and lows and only as one is committed and willing to put in everything can you turn it into something beautiful.
+Arsheen Jain: Be passionate about the core business of what you are entering into and do not give up easily.
+Setting up any startup is not an easy task and the bakery business will have its highs and lows and only as one is committed and willing to put in everything can you turn it into something beautiful.

 Locally sourced fresh ingredients inspired food will be the hot trend of the year as audiences are now leaning towards farm to table inspired cuisine.
 Chef inspired restaurants which highlight Indian cuisine with a Michelin star presentation will also be a hot trend this year.

-Arsheen: 2015 has been a great year for us in terms of the food shows Twisted Bakery has participated in.
+Arsheen Jain: 2015 has been a great year for us in terms of the food shows Twisted Bakery has participated in.
 We also tied up with a couple of leading caterers in Delhi and supplied desserts to them for some high profile weddings in Delhi.
-Our next step is to start a baker sessions for aspiring bakers to share learnings and tips on how to hone their baking skills.
+Our next step is to start a baker session for aspiring bakers to share learnings and tips on how to hone their baking skills.